 Common areas include a comfortable lounge with fireplace, a computer lab, classrooms and plenty of study space.
 Brotz Hall is both alcohol- and tobacco-free.

-Lakeland's inviting two-story South Hall is an "L" shaped building that consists of two housing sections separated by a common activity area.
+Lakeland's inviting two-story Gould Hall is an "L" shaped building that consists of two housing sections separated by a common activity area.
 It features 64 beds in eight student housing pods, similar to the popular apartment-style layout of Brotz Hall.
 Each housing pod in the new hall includes three double rooms, two single rooms, a living room, kitchen and two restrooms sharing a common counter area.

 The common activity area on the first floor is two stories high and includes a commons room, restrooms and small kitchen.
 It features a large fireplace and is designed for relaxation, study, meetings and special events.
-South hall is tobacco-free.
+Gould hall is tobacco-free.

 Krueger Hall, located on the north end of campus, is a women's residence hall housing 108 students on four floors.
 Mostly underclass students live in Krueger but it is open to all students.